HL7/ccda-on-fhir/input/pagecontent/CF-medications.md

 	</blockquote>
 </div>

+**Medication Status**

+C-CDA may list a medication state (`statusCode`) as “completed” (i.e. the prescription writing has been completed) but containing dates in the future.
+This may more align with a FHIR status of “active” than “completed” which indicates all actions implied by the prescription have been completed.
+C-CDA also provides ambiguous guidance with respect to mood: completed and planned cases are well-defined, but active or ongoing cases are not addressed.
+We provide maps for both status and mood elements, but care is necessary to ensure C-CDA authors' intentions are understood.

 **Medication Timing and Frequency**

 C-CDA represents both timing (start date / end date) and frequency (when and how often to take) using `<effectiveTime>` elements.
 The first (represented in XPath as `/effectiveTime[1]`) represents the timing.
 If it contains `<low>` and/or `<high>` timestamps, this represents the `.timing.repeat.boundsPeriod` information of `MedicationRequest.dosageInstruction`.
 If, instead, the first effectiveTime only contains a single `@value` attribute, it represents a `.timing.event` dateTime value.